percona/postgresql-docs/docs/enable-extensions.md

 - Patroni installed on every ``postresql`` node.

 - Distributed Configuration Store (DCS).
-Patroni supports such DCSs as ETCD, zookeeper, Kubernetes though [ETCD](https://etcd.io/) is the most popular one.
+Patroni supports such DCSs as etcd, zookeeper, Kubernetes though [etcd](https://etcd.io/) is the most popular one.
 It is available within Percona Distribution for PostgreSQL for all supported operating systems.

 - [HAProxy](http://www.haproxy.org/).